 Erik Caldwell moved back to Crawfordsville three years ago to help his dad through some difficult life circumstances.
 He applied for a job at the local Goodwill store, expecting it to be temporary, but remains a valuable associate today, staying longer than he ever planned.

-If you didn’t know her story, Clarissa Dunn would look like an average, 21-year old college student, but the truth is, she has worked extremely hard to get on the path of higher education.
+If you didn’t know her story, Clarissa Dunn would look like an average, 21-year old college student, but the truth is, she has worked extremely hard to get on the path to higher education.
 She dropped out of high school her freshman year after becoming pregnant.
 When she enrolled at The Excel Center®, Goodwill’s high school for adults, she had few transferable credits and was completely starting over.

 Goodwill of Central & Southern Indiana believes in growth and self-sufficiency through employment.
 This mission does not change when it comes to internships.
 Goodwill hires two interns annually and often has other internships available depending on the needs of the organization.